Olympics-Swimming-Peak shape Peaty set to rule in Tokyo | Sports-Games

 - Japan

-Nothing at the Olympics is certain, but the prospect of Adam Peaty winning the 100 metres breaststroke gold in Tokyo is about as close to it as it gets.
+Nothing at the Olympics is certain, but the prospect of Adam Peaty winning the 100 meters breaststroke gold in Tokyo is about as close to it as it gets.
+The Briton has set the world record five times and clocked all but one of the 20 fastest times in history, four of those this year, and according to his coach, there's not much that can stop him.

+"I wouldn't want to race him at the minute," coach Mel Marshall told Reuters on Saturday.
+"He's prepared well, he's prepared continuously.
+We've arrived off that preparation in peak physical shape, peak psychological shape, peak spiritual shape, and we'll see what that gives us."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)